coatespt/cursor-twitter/SESSION_NOTES.md

 If any changes seem to involve multiple threads, be sure to get my agreement before doing anything.
 Anytime there thread safety constructs like mutex, etc., always check.
 We keep getting into trouble with unnecessary and incorrect thread complexity.

+# TTD and Direction

+## Write a GUI Interface For Canned Results

+## Produce a flag that supresses all the Tweets other than the medioid for compact output.

+It's not as exciting as live, but it would be quite useful for exploring.

+## A Possible Logic Error
+We get notification of burst of 3pk's not mapping to tokens.
+This should be almost impossible (it says so right in the warning message.)
+'Sup with that?
+This be an artifact of startup reading token files that are out of date with respect to the restart.

+## Possible New Input Mode(s)
+The main is now fed through RabbitMQ.
+It would be interestin to have a history mode specifically for mass consumption as fast as possible.

+- Supplement the feeder with a program that just cats the lines in the CSV to standard out.
+Does it need to be speed limited or will it somehow self-throttle?
+- Add a mode for reading from standard in

+Alternatively, have a main program mode that reads files of CSV itself.

+## Ongoing  Items
+- Comments key areas need to be commented to keep out don't touch, etc.

+- Testing has been neglected.
+Make tests around everything.

+- More fully populating the token_filters.txt file.
+Check the busywords in the logs and see what else jumps out.
+This may be nearly done.
+Apostrophized words may need to be added.

+## Major: Improving Busy Word Detection Quality with Computing Redundantly

+This would be a significant effort.
+Interesting idea, but it's not 100% clear that it's worth doing.
+We need some investigation.

+Consider that dual sets of pipelines, or even three sets, each with different hash functions, could do a much more accurate job of filtering out the true busy words for a given set of parameters.

+It is not clear how big an impact this would have on performance.
+All the BW processors are doing is counting and periodically computing Z on a thousand values in each of the three counter arrays.
+There is a tiny bit more work in the analysis to take only the words that appear in the required number of sets.
+It doesn't really affect the analysis phase that follows, and it's just a little more work for the main to put the tokens on more queues than before.

+Risk.
+If multiplying the work in the busyword processors made them in aggregate slower than the combined main pipeline and the clustering, it would cause the queues to grow without bound and crash the program.
+You'd need to detect the problem and throttle the reads if this is a problem.
+Actually, this should probably be done anyway!
+Who knows if some combination of config parameters could cause this to happen.

+## Major: Clustering Across Batches

+Note, this has now been implemented in the form of looking to see many cycles a cluster has been present for.

+Jacquard similarity for the clustering seems to be applied to all the tokens in the Tweets.
+  - Is that true, and if so, is it correct?
+This may have been done.
+  - Maybe it should be only on the busywords.
+  - Jacquard similarity might not be important.
+Maybe just the raw occurrences?

+## Major: A Graphical Front End
+This is a big one!
+Not sure how to go about it with Cursor.
+I wrote the graphics by hand in Java last time!

+A busy-word fade-out like the bubbles would be great.
+- The size proportional to the number of Tweets the busy word is in.
+Or perhaps logarithmically proportional.
+- When the BW was last seen, fading off the left
+- Vertical axis is the frequency class

+## Consider Stripping K-Means Out Entirely
+It doesn't do any harm, but we're never going to use it and it could be confusing.

+## Document What is Known About Tuning Performance and Accuracy

 # Speed of Computation and Significant Events